Lectures on perturbative unitarity and decoupling in Higgs physics: Acknowledgments

 \section{Acknowledgments}

 I thank the Carleton graduate students who took PHYS 6602 in 2017 and 2021 for ``test-driving'' these lectures and my colleague Yue Zhang for coordinating the course in 2021.
-This work was supported by the Natural Sciences and Engineering Research Council of Canada and by Carleton University.
+This work was supported by the Natural Sciences and Engineering Research Council of Canada and by Carleton University, and was performed on the traditional and unceded territory of the Algonquin Anishinabeg people.